Remuneration of the CEO

 The Board of Directors appoints and discharges the CEO and decides on the CEO’s remuneration and the other terms and conditions of the CEO’s engagement based on the Board of Directors’ Nomination and HR Committee’s recommendations and within the framework of the Remuneration Policy.

 A short and long-term reward can be paid to the CEO by decision of the Board of Directors.
-In 2024, the maximum level of remuneration available in the short-term incentive system is, accounting for Metsä Group’s EBIT multiplier, 75% of the fixed annual salary.
-The reward is based on Metsä Board’s operating result (50% weighting) and the strategic targets defined by the Board of Directors, including sustainability targets (50% weighting) as well as the realisation of Metsä Group’s EBIT multiplier.
-The potential reward shall be paid in March 2024.
+In 2025, the maximum level of remuneration available in the short-term incentive system is, accounting for Metsä Group’s EBIT multiplier, 75% of the fixed annual salary.
+The reward is based on Metsä Board’s operating result (40% weighting), Metsä Group's sustainability target (10% weighting) and the strategic targets defined by the Board of Directors, including sustainability targets (50% weighting) as well as the realisation of Metsä Group’s EBIT multiplier.
+The potential reward shall be paid in March 2025.

 The Board can discharge the CEO without a specific reason.
 The CEO can also resign from his assignment.
 The mutual term of notice is six months.
 The Board may, however, decide to discharge the CEO without a period of notice.
 When the service contract of the CEO is terminated by the Board, the CEO is entitled to receive a severance pay equal to the CEO’s 12-month salary.